 The international Abrikosov Prize aims at recognizing outstanding achievements in the basic science of vortex behavior and correlated topics.

 The 2017 Selection Committee members can be seen in Committees.
-The decision will be taken at end of April and announced during the workshop.

 The Nobel Prize in Physics 2003